mitsuhiko/lucumr/2013/7/2/the-updated-guide-to-unicode.rst

 1.  take the approach of Python 2.x and allow mixing of bytes and unicode strings.
+2. Make ``'foo'`` mean unicode strings and ``b'foo'`` mean byte strings.
-2. Make byte strings have an encoding attribute that defaults to ``ASCII``
+3. Make byte strings have an encoding attribute that defaults to ``ASCII``
-3. Add a method to replace the encoding information (eg:
+4. Add a method to replace the encoding information (eg:
-    ``'foo'.replace_encoding_hint('latin1')``
+    ``b'foo'.replace_encoding_hint('latin1')``
-4. When comparing strings and bytes use the encoding hint instead of the ASCII default (or more correct system default encoding which for better or worse was always ASCII).
+5. When comparing strings and bytes use the encoding hint instead of the ASCII default (or more correct system default encoding which for better or worse was always ASCII).
-5. Have a separate ``bytes`` type that works exactly like strings that is not hashable and cannot carry encoding information and generally just barks when trying to convert it to strings.
+6. Have a separate ``bytes`` type that works exactly like strings that is not hashable and cannot carry encoding information and generally just barks when trying to convert it to strings.
 That way you can tag true binary data which can be useful sometimes (for